 The story of each of my late-2016 purchases deserves a column of its own, I think!
 That said, I won’t hold you completely in suspense until then.
 I’m very pleased to report that I won the bidding war on two pieces.

 - The one I came to Geneva to get, the A. Lange & Söhne Pour le Mérite Tourbillon in yellow gold

 - One that I fell in love with during the onsite previews, a Patek Philippe Reference 1526 – the first-ever serially-produced perpetual calendar wristwatch – in its rare pink gold version

 The rules still apply (see Living Beyond Your Means As A Collector: How To Avoid Getting Hurt)!

-With my auction purchases (and another brand-new piece that I’ll return to in a later article) I both bought what I loved and re-balanced my watch portfolio with more of an emphasis on recognized classics from major brands.
+With my auction purchases (along with a modern Patek Philippe timepiece, which you can see in Why I Bought It: Patek Philippe Reference 5370P) I both bought what I loved and re-balanced my watch portfolio with more of an emphasis on recognized classics from major brands.